 The Point-In-Time (PIT) Count that occurred in January across Oregon’s Marion-Polk region involved volunteers, shelter staff, and outreach workers who connected with 879 unsheltered individuals and 926 temporarily sheltered individuals for a total of 1,805 people.
-This was approximately 20 percent more than the people contacted during the 2021 PIT Count the year prior.
+This is approximately 15 percent more than the 1,554 people contacted during the 2021 PIT Count.

 The PIT Count is an annual, nationwide event that happens the last week of January.
 The U.S. Department of Housing and Urban Development asks communities to individually count their homeless populations to identify how many individuals and households are homeless in the community, and to determine some of their key characteristics.
 While the outcome of the count does not directly affect HUD funding levels, conducting the tally helps ensure our communities remain eligible for federal funding for housing and homelessness services.